TopoToolbox/pytopotoolbox/docs/index.rst

 Contributing
 ------------

 If you would like to contribute to pytopotoolbox, refer to the :doc:`CONTRIBUTING` page.
-To get a better understanding of how we wrap functions for use in python, the :doc:`wrapping` page will help.
+A great way to get started is to :doc:`create a notebook <dev/template>` for our :doc:`examples` gallery.
+To get a better understanding of how we wrap libtopotoolbox functions for use in Python, the :doc:`dev/wrapping` page will help.

 .. toctree::
    :maxdepth: 1